MicrosoftDocs/azure-devops-docs/docs/pipelines/security/projects.md

 It's important to understand what resources your pipeline can access.
 [Resources](resources.md) are covered in another topic.

-For now, it's enough to know that a pipeline can access two types of resources:
+For now, it's enough to know that a pipeline can access two types of resources, protected and open.

-1. **Protected resources**.
+## Protected resources

 Your pipelines often have access to secrets.
 For instance, to sign your build, you need a signing certificate.
 To deploy to a production environment, you need a credential to that environment.
 In Azure Pipelines, all of the following are considered *protected* resources:
 - service connections
 - variable groups
 - secure files
 - agent pools
 - environments

 "Protected" means:
 a.
 They can be made accessible to specific users and specific pipelines within the project.
 They cannot be accessed by users and pipelines outside of a project.
 b.
 You can run additional manual or automated checks every time a pipeline uses one of these resources.

-2. **Open resources**.
+## Open resources

 All the other resources in a project - repositories, artifacts, pipelines, test plans, work items, and so on - are considered *open* resources.
 Every job in your pipeline receives an access token, which has permissions to read open resources.
 In some cases, pipelines may also update those resources.